What Are Relapse Triggers and How Can They Be Avoided?

 Learning to know what triggers you have can help you work through them and help you have a plan to prevent a relapse.

-In this article, we’ll outline common drug and alcohol relapse triggers and how to overcome or avoid them with the help of Zinnia Healing.
-If you want to skip straight to treatment options available at Zinnia Healing, visit our treatment page or call us at (855) 430-9439.
+In this article, we’ll outline common drug and alcohol relapse triggers and how to overcome or avoid them with the help of Zinnia Health.
+If you want to skip straight to treatment options available at Zinnia Health, visit our treatment page or call us at (855) 430-9439.

 What Are Common Drug & Alcohol Relapse Triggers?

 For some drug users, a relapse can be very dangerous or even deadly.
 Therefore, it’s essential to understand common relapse triggers and learn how to overcome or avoid them.

 Some of the most common drug and alcohol relapse triggers are outlined below.

 Not surprisingly, one of the primary triggers of relapse is stress.
 It is not uncommon for those who struggle with addiction to turn to or begin craving their drug of choice during stressful times.

 In addition, many research studies show that “wanting” to participate in drug use was the person’s primary coping mechanism for dealing with stress.